Connecticut Car Accident Statistics

 Connecticut Occupant Traffic Death Statistics, by Restraint Use

-In 2013, the Insurance Institute for Highway Safety estimated that 87% of Connecticut residents prudently wore their seat belt, as required by law.
-Still, during the year there were 80 fatally injured car occupants who were using restraints, and 75 fatally injured occupants who were not.
+In 2016 the Insurance Institute for Highway Safety estimated that 89% of Connecticut residents prudently wore their seatbelts, as required by law.
+Still, during that year there were 73 fatally injured car occupants who were using restraints and 63 fatally injured occupants who were not.

 Pedestrian Traffic Deaths

-The number of pedestrians killed in traffic accidents in 2010 was 46, ranking Connecticut 23rd out of all states in fatality totals.
+The number of pedestrians killed in traffic accidents in 2014 was 47, and pedestrian injuries reached 1020.

 The ‘First Harmful Event’

 In a car wreck, the collision that causes an injury that proves fatal to a person is referred to as the first harmful event.
-In 2010, this category was dominated by collisions with fixed objects, at 46%.
+Most vehicles were involved in a collision with another vehicle, while it was parked or also in motion.

 Connecticut Fatal Car Crashes, By Road Type

-The type of road motorists are driving on has a large influence on the chances of a crash.
+The type of road on which motorists drive has a large influence on the chances of a crash.
 Traffic, population, speed limits and other factors may all affect driving stability and potentially contribute to a fatal crash.

-Following is a listing of fatal car crashes by road type.
+The following is a list of fatal car crashes by road type:

 Global and National Car Accident Statistics